 - Nagasaki‐Okinawa, USS Haven; Okinawa-Manila by aircraft; Manila-Morotai-Darwin PBY Catalina aircraft A24-359; Darwin-Perth by aircraft

 Enlisted on 10 Nov 1941 and on 28 Nov 1941 identified for 2/32nd Battalion.
-Training was conducted by 3rd and 4th Training Battalions before pre-embarkation leave was granted on 10 to 16 Dec 1941.
-ON return Bob was transferred to 2/4th Machine Gun Battalion.
+Training was conducted by 3rd and 4th Training Battalions before pre-embarkation leave was granted 10 to 16 Dec 1941.
+On return Bob was transferred to 2/4th Machine Gun Battalion.

-Bob was selected in Singapore to work on Thai-Burma Railway with ‘D’ Force V Battalion.
+Bob was fortunate to survive the week long battle to save Singapore and without injury.
+Captured, Bob spent time in the Selarang Camp at Changi, the River Valey Road camp, and the Selarang Barracks at Changi before being allocated to ‘D’ Force V Battalion.
 They left Singapore by train 17 March 1943.
 This Battalion was to endure one of highest death rates of all Australian work parties on the Railway.

-He was at Kinsaiyok Main camp 170.2K, Kuii Kui Yae camp 185.6k, and Brankassi Prang Kasi camp 208K in Thailand before Bob, along with many other POWs was sent to labour camps in Japan.
+He was at Kinsaiyok Main camp 170.2K, Kuii Kui Yae camp 185.6k, and Brankassi Prang Kassi Camp 208K in Thailand before Bob, along with many other POWs was sent to labour camps in Japan.